 Approximately 100 horses, riders in red coats and dozens of hounds come through the town of Middleburg, Virginia, each year for the annual Middleburg Hunt and Hound Review.
 Immediately following the Hunt, the Middleburg Christmas Parade features a unique assortment of floats, marching bands, local community groups, antique fire trucks, and a variety of animals including horses, llamas, and dogs.

-The Middleburg Hunt and Christmas Parade will take place on Saturday, December 1, 2018, but the city also offers a variety of festive holiday events all weekend long.
-Starting with Friday night's Tree Lighting Ceremony and carol singing, festivities continue Saturday morning with a breakfast with Santa from 8 a.m. to 10 a.m., an all-day craft fair, a 10 a.m. hot chocolate warm-up, and the 11 a.m. hunt and review.
-In the afternoon, you can enjoy hayrides, a soup and ham biscuit lunch, the 2 p.m.
-Christmas parade, and a "Spirits of Middleburg" celebration from 3 to 6 p.m.
-On Sunday afternoon starting at 2 p.m., you can finish off your weekend by attending the annual Nutcracker Tea Party.
+The Middleburg Hunt and Christmas Parade will take place on Saturday, December 7, 2019, but the city also offers a variety of festive holiday events all weekend long.
+Starting with Friday night's Tree Lighting Ceremony and carol singing, festivities continue Saturday morning with a silent auction and breakfast with Santa, an all-day craft fair, a hot chocolate warm-up, and the hunt and review.
+In the afternoon, enjoy hayrides, a soup and ham biscuit lunch, the Christmas parade, and a "Spirits of Middleburg" celebration.
+On Sunday afternoon, end the weekend celebrations by attending the annual Live Animal Christmas Pageant at Foxcroft School.

 Along with the free parade, the Alexandria Scottish Christmas Walk weekend also features several ticketed events including the Taste of Scottland dining experience, Holiday Home Tours, and a holiday market featuring Heather & Greens.
 These paid events are some of the largest fundraiser opportunities for the Campagna Center, a non-profit group benefiting Alexandria-area youth and families.

 A favorite holiday celebration in both Old Town Alexandria and Washington, D.C., the Alexandria Boat Parade features 50 powerboats and sailboats as well as the District's fireboat, the John Glenn, spouting water 70 feet into the air.
-During the event, you can watch a unique parade of decorated boats as they "march" along the Potomac River and enjoy festivities on the dock and inside the Torpedo Factory Art Center from 2 to 9 p.m.
+During the event, watch a unique parade of decorated boats as they "march" along the Potomac River and enjoy festivities on the dock and inside the Torpedo Factory Art Center.

 Wolf Trap National Park Holiday Sing-a-Long